-While many economic analyses of palliative care take a payer or health system perspective, some find that at least some of the costs that outpatient and home-based palliative care averts by reducing hospitalizations and emergency department visits may actually be shifted to the home setting, where it is often provided by informal, unpaid caregivers.
+While many economic analyses of palliative care take a payer or health system perspective, some have found that at least some of the acute services that outpatient and home-based palliative care avoids by reducing hospitalizations and emergency department (ED) visits may actually be provided in the home setting, often by informal, unpaid caregivers.
 In some settings, it has been estimated that one-half to three-quarters of the costs of care in the last six to twelve months of life are attributable to family caregiving, suggesting a substantial economic burden on these individuals.
+Unfortunately, none of the comparative studies in our evidence base have attempted to formally assess this shift in costs in order to estimate the incremental effects attributable to palliative care.